savvasha/sportspress-advanced-h2h/readme.txt

 === Advanced H2H for SportsPress ===
 Contributors: savvasha
-Tags: sportspress, league, table, season, events, teams, data, fixtures, h2h, head to head Requires at least: 5.3
+Tags: sportspress, league, table, season, events, teams, data, fixtures, h2h, head to head, sorting Requires at least: 5.3
 Tested up to: 6.1
-Stable tag: 1.0.0
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

 This plugin is an extension for [SportsPress](https://wordpress.org/plugins/sportspress/).

-Give your league managers the option to use more advanced h2h criteria.
+Give your league managers the option to use more advanced Sorting Criteria for your League Tables.
+Now is possible to select different Sorting Criteria for each League Table!

 == Installation ==

-1. Install and activate Advanced H2H for SportsPress plugin
+1. Install and activate Advanced H2H for SportsPress plugin.
-2. Select `Head to Head` ranking at `SportsPress->Settings->Teams->Tiebreaker`
-2. Go to `SportsPress->Configure->Table Columns` and define the H2H priorities as you wish
-3. Check at `SportsPress->Settings->Teams->Tiebreaker` that the criteria priority and order is correct
+2. Create your own Sorting Criterion at `SportsPress->Teams->Sorting Criteria`.
+3. Select your prefered Sorting Criterion for your League Table
 4. Enjoy!

 = Credits =